 ENTRY PLACEMENT When an entry's content allows for a choice of category placement, the producer has the discretion to enter the material in the most appropriate content category in addition to any craft achievement categories where it is eligible.
-However, certain rules must also be considered and followed: No entry may be submitted to more than one Emmy[®] awards competition (Regional or National).
-Exception: Regional Emmy[®] recipients in the Breaking News and Investigative Report categories are eligible for submission to the National News & Documentary competition under prevailing rules. - Different episodes from the same program or series can only be entered in one Emmy[®] Awards competition. - Entrants are not allowed to separate content from individual craft achievement and submit in multiple Emmy[®] Awards competitions. - If the Chapter deems content ineligible, craft submissions related to that content would also be ineligible.
+However, certain rules must also be considered and followed: • No entry may be submitted to more than one Emmy® awards competition (Regional or National). \Exception: Regional Emmy® recipients in the Breaking News, Investigative Report and Documentary categories are eligible for submission to the National News &.
+Documentary competition under prevailing rules. - Different episodes from the same program or series can only be entered in one Emmy® Awards competition. - Entrants are not allowed to separate content from individual craft achievement and submit in multiple Emmy® Awards competitions. - If the Chapter deems content ineligible, craft submissions related to that content would also be ineligible.
 For content distributed across multiple regions, the region the content was produced and intended for is the primary determining factor for selecting the appropriate Chapter for submission.
 The Chapter reserves the right to disqualify outright or move any entry to a different category if in its judgment such action is warranted.
 Entries will not be accepted if no applicable category is found.
+ELIGIBILITY APPEALS AND REVIEW Inquiries regarding rules interpretation or application, entry or entrant eligibility, or category placement decisions should be submitted in writing via email to the Chapter's Awards Committee and Executive Director at mikekostel@nyemmys.org.
+Inquiries should include as much relevant background information as possible.
+The Chapter's Awards Committee will review, render a decision and notify those involved.
+Under extreme, special circumstances, Chapter decisions may be appealed to the National Awards Committee.
+Such appeals should be sent to regional-appeal@theemmys.tv.
+Appeals submitted to the National Awards Committee should include: - 1.
+A summary of the appeal - 2.
+A copy of the Chapter's ruling as provided to the appellate - 3.
+Any other pertinent correspondence or documentation - 4.
+A link to the video, if applicable - 5.
+Indication of any time sensitivity for resolution After review, the National Awards Committee ruling will be shared with the appellate, the Chapter's Awards Chair and the Chapter's Executive Director.
 DOUBLE-DIPPING No entry may be submitted in its entirety in more than one content category.
 No entrant may be recognized more than once for performing the same job function for the same content.
-Please refer to the definition of Producer in the Glossary section (INSERT PAGE # HERE) before listing an entrant's role as Producer.
+Please refer to the definition of Producer in the Glossary section page 53 before listing an entrant's role as Producer.
 Exceptions to the double-dipping rule are given for content that was part of a full newscast, or included as an excerpt in the Overall Excellence, News Excellence or Community Service categories.
 To be eligible for this exception in the newscast categories, the same entrant cannot be listed on the newscast entry and another entry.
 Example: